-The completed agreement should not be submitted with the grant application, but retained by the parties to the agreement.
-The Federal government will not be a party to any agreement between the small business and any subcontractor, including the STTR research institution.
-However, applicants are reminded that nothing in such agreements should conflict with any provisions setting forth the respective rights of the U.S. and the small business with respect to both intellectual property rights and any rights to carry out follow-on research.
+The completed agreement should not be submitted with the application, but retained by the parties to the agreement.
+The Federal government will not be a party to any agreement between the SBC and any subcontractor, including the STTR research institution.
+However, applicants are reminded that nothing in such agreements should conflict with any provisions setting forth the respective rights of the U.S. and the SBC with respect to both intellectual property rights and any rights to carry out follow-on research.